ORNL/AdditiveFOAM/reference/amr.md

 `none` disables calculation of $$R_c$$.

 {: .warning }
 The `ExaCA` function object aborts if it receives a dynamic mesh redistribution event.
-It supports refinement on a fixed processor decomposition, but it cannot currently be combined with runtime load balancing.
+It supports refinement on a fixed processor decomposition, but it cannot be combined with runtime load balancing.